yellowmessenger/documentation/docs/platform_concepts/inbox/chats/videocall.md

 ---
-title: Configure and user Video call in chats sidebar_label : Video calling
+title: Configure and use video call in chats sidebar_label : Video calling
 ---